gcohavy/Project2/README.md

-# Project2 - Pokemon Battle Simulation
+# Project2 - Salesforce Communities - Pokemon Battle Simulation

 This project incorporated lightning and aura components within a salesforce community to generate an interesting user interface
 - Consumed an external REST API to collect Pokemon Data